 I’ve roasted many a chicken in my time.
 Many.
 First because it’s one of the most delicious meals you can serve your family.
-And you can change the seasonings to suit your and your family’s tastes.
+And you can change the seasonings to suit your family’s tastes.
 Second because it’s just so easy.
-Season up the chicken, pop it in the oven and come back later to serve dinner.
+Season the chicken, pop it in the oven, and come back later to serve dinner.

-I had really never thought that there might be a better method for roasting a chicken until I saw one being done this way on a recent episode of French Food at Home on The Cooking Channel.
+I had really never thought that there might be a better method for roasting a chicken until I saw one being done this way recently.
 I decided to give it a try and wouldn’t you know it – I now have a new favorite way to roast a chicken.
-Of course, I adapted the recipe slightly to suit myself but then that’s what cooking is all about, isn’t it?
+Of course, I adapted the recipe that I saw to suit myself, but that’s what cooking is all about, isn’t it?

 Now take your fresh herbs and stick them…well, you know where they go…

 And push those lemon wedges in there, too.
 At this point you can truss your chicken if you want to.
 I like to do it so that it cooks more evenly, but you don’t have to!

 Now place the chicken on its left leg in a roasting pan or an large cast iron skillet.
 Put the butter all in one piece on top of the chicken.
 Put it in the oven for 15 minutes.
 Remove the pan from the oven, baste the skin all over with the accumulated pan juices and turn the chicken over on its right leg.
 Put it back in the oven and cook for 15 minutes.
 Remove the pan, baste the chicken and turn it breast side down.
 Put the pan back in the oven and cook for 15 minutes more.
 Remove the pan, baste the chicken and turn it breast side up.
 Cook for an additional 30 minutes or until the juices run clear at the thigh.
 Be sure to baste several more times during the final cooking.
 It makes the skin a beautiful golden brown and so crispy.
 Remove the chicken from the oven and let it rest for at least 10 minutes before carving.